gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 association when having an internal error or by detecting a security violation.
-Note that the closure of any DTLS Key Management Method doesn't compromise the capability of sending and receiving protected SHUTDOWN-COMPLETE chunks as that capability only relies on the Key Context and not on the DTLS Key Management Method from where it has been derived.
+Note that the closure of any DTLS Key Management Method doesn't compromise the capability of sending and receiving protected SHUTDOWN COMPLETE chunks as that capability only relies on the Key Context and not on the DTLS Key Management Method from where it has been derived.